Registered charities making grants to non-qualified donees (draft)

 Example

 A charity has purposes to relieve poverty.
-While on a short-term relief and development trip outside of Canada, the charity’s staff and volunteer team are approached by a local organization involved in water sanitation projects.
+While on a short-term relief and development trip outside Canada, the charity’s staff and volunteer team are approached by a local organization involved in water sanitation projects.
 The organization asks the charity if it would be willing to contribute to their work.
 These interactions allow the charity’s team to evaluate the local group’s capacity and its history of planning and completing a variety of water service projects.
 Based on this experience, the team recommends to the charity’s board that it provide a grant to this local group, which would be in furtherance of the charity’s charitable purposes.

 Charity staff prepare a written agreement that includes a description of the project.
 The agreement schedules two instalments of $25,000.
 Before sending the second instalment, the charity requires a brief interim report, as well as one video meeting in order to ask any questions.
 The grant’s terms also require a final written report.